chef/automate/components/docs-chef-io/content/automate/ha_cert_rotation.md

 - To rotate certificates of automate cluster:

-`chef-automate cert-rotate --public-cert <path of public certificate> --private-cert <path of private certificate> --root-ca <path of root certificate> --a2`
+`chef-automate cert-rotate --public-cert <path of public certificate of automate node> --private-cert <path of private certificate of automate node> --root-ca <path of root certificate of automate load balancer> --a2`

 You can also use `--automate` or `-a` instead of a2 flag